wp-plugins/basic-google-maps-placemarks/readme.txt

 Contributors: iandunn
 Donate link: http://www.doctorswithoutborders.org
-Tags: google map, map, embed, marker, placemark, icon, geocode Requires at least: 3.3-beta2
+Tags: google map, map, embed, marker, placemark, icon, geocode Requires at least: 3.3
-Tested up to: 3.3-beta2
+Tested up to: 3.3
 Stable tag: 1.5.1
+License: GPL2

 Embeds a Google Map into your site and lets you add map markers with custom icons and information windows.
 Each marker can have a different icon.